Flawed System

 God’s System

-First, God created a perfect place called heaven and filled it with perfect beings, known as angels, even though he knew that Satan, a high ranking angel, would rebel against him and persuade many of his angelic cohorts to join his revolt.
+First, God created a perfect place called heaven and filled it with perfect beings, known as angels, even though he knew that Satan, a high-ranking angel, would rebel against him and persuade many of his angelic cohorts to join his revolt.

 Then God created a perfect universe, including the earth, which he populated with two perfect people named Adam and Eve, even though he knew they would yield to Satan’s temptation and defy him.

-He knew the death of Jesus would not immediately rid the world of evil.
-He knew our suffering would continue as a result.
-He knew this suffering would be the primary reason we distrust him.
-He knew our distrust would render many of us indifferent to his salvation plan.
+He understood this suffering would be the primary reason we distrust him.
+Moreover, he realized our distrust would render many of us indifferent to his salvation plan.

-So why did God create a system with these inherent vulnerabilities, when he foresaw the bad outcomes that would result?
+So why did God create a system with these inherent vulnerabilities when he foresaw the bad outcomes that would result?

 The answer is a matter of the will.